sjyk/dse-notes/1-organization/0-intro.md

 # Data Organization
 Now that we understand what data is and how to interpret it, let's wrap our heads how data is stored and governed.
+These may seem like un-academic topics, but are increasingly important as the scale and scope of data driven applications grow.
+We will see different choices can greatly affect the usability and cost of building such applications.

 ## Data Science Life Cycle
 First, it is important to understand the *data life cycle*--- the stages that a particular unit of data goes through from its initial generation or capture to its analysis: